Definition of performance

 : the way an actor performs a part in a play, movie, etc.

 : the act of doing a job, an activity, etc.

-Learn More About PERFORMANCE
+Learn More about performance

-Seen & Heard
+Seen and Heard

 What made you want to look up performance?
 Please tell us where you read or heard it (including the quote, if possible).